A Commentary on the SSF Rule of Life

 Feedback from a recent guest

-The Friary has three double rooms.
-Two of these have views of the beach.
-The double rooms have two single beds in them.
-This is ideal for either a married couple or for members of a group who are sharing rooms.
+The Friary has three double rooms, two of which offer views of the beach.
+Each room is set up with twin single beds, making them suitable for married couples or for members of a group sharing accommodation.

-Guests have access to three tea points in the guest wing.
-Tea and coffee is available throughout your stay at the Friary.
-Milk is in the fridge, let us know if you need a dairy free alternative.
+Guests have access to three tea stations within the guest wing.
+Tea and coffee are available throughout your stay at the Friary.
+Milk is provided in the fridge; please let us know if you require a dairy-free alternative.

-There is an accessible show in the guest wing.
-Please let us know if you need access to this and we can put you in a bedroom that is nearby.
+There is an accessible shower in the guest wing.
+Please let us know if you require access to it, and we will arrange a nearby bedroom for you.

 Guest feedback